Nancy Foner

 Foner is also a member of the American Academy of Arts and Sciences.
 She has also held the professorships of Distinguished Professor of Anthropology at State University of New York at Purchase and also Lillie and Nathan Ackerman Visiting professor of Equality and Justice at Baruch College, City University of New York.

 Foner has served as president of the Eastern Sociological Society (2014–15), chair of the International Migration Section of the American Sociological Association, and president of the Society for the Anthropology of Work and the Society for Urban, National, and Transnational/Global Anthropology.

-She is the daughter of Moe and Anne Foner, a sociology professor.
+She is the daughter of Moe Foner, a labor leader, and Anne Foner, a sociology professor.
 She is the niece of Henry Foner and his wife Lorraine Lieberman.
 Her uncles are Moe's older twin brothers Jack D. and Philip S. Foner, and historian Eric Foner is her cousin.